Posted on Nov 27, 2018 in Editorial.

 Break down each main topic into milestones that will prompt the stories for your book.
 For me, I would divide “work” into the following stories: my years at IBM, starting my own business, volunteering at school and church, and freelance writing for Suburban Living magazine and LifeBook.
 My “school days” would be divided as such: elementary school in Ohio, middle school in New York, high school in North Carolina, foreign-exchange year in Colombia, finishing high school, and choosing a college.

 By splitting your life into manageable pieces, you move from having an overwhelming amount of time and detail to a list of individual moments.
 Each one will prompt the memories that help you tell the stories that, collectively, cover a specific period of time.
-Having combined all those story-filled time periods, you will find you have created a well-planned, organized narrative that flows from earliest days, through the bulk of your life, up to present day.
+Having combined all those story-filled time periods, you will find you have created a well-planned, organized narrative that flows from earliest days, through the bulk of your life, up to the present day.